 To mark the victory over evil Tiji Festival is celebrated every year.
 It has now been observed in a broader sense, it is now a ritual ceremony for World Peace and Victory of Good over Evil.
 Native believe the ritual 3-day ceremony will bring eternal blessing to all sentient beings.

-Time Schedule of Tiji Festival 2024
+Time Schedule of Tiji Festival 2025

 Tiji Festival is a very popular festival in the Upper Mustang region which includes seven villages in the region.
 The main 3-day festival is observed with colorful ceremonies, dances, and ritual songs by the monks of the monastery in Lo-Mangthang.

 The festival is guided by the royal family members of the kingdom along with the villages.
-It is a tantric dance by the monks, the main dancer/performers are chosen prior to three months of the festival and do all the training and ritual ceremonies until the final day of the festival.
+It is a tantric dance by the monks, the main dancer/performers are chosen before three months of the festival and do all the training and ritual ceremonies until the final day of the festival.

 Royal family members, villagers, and travelers from around the globe join to observe the colorful festival.
 It is believed being part of the ceremony will lead one to eternal bliss.